gina-alaska/alaska_affordable_energy_model/README.md

 Disclaimer: The results presented in the model results are generated from available data on population, consumption, generation, and information on a technologies analyzed.
 For some communities this information may be incomplete.
 If you have, or know of a source of data that could help improve the model please contact The Alaska Energy Authority .

-Resources with more details on the Alaska Affordable Energy Model
+Resources with more details on the Alaska Affordable Energy Model:
 - [Alaska Energy Authority's Affordable Energy Strategy](http://www.akenergyauthority.org/Policy-Planning/AlaskaAffordableEnergyStrategy)
 - [Browse Model Run Results](http://model-results.akenergyinventory.org) - model version: 1.0.0 data version: 1.0.0
 - [Review the Model Documentation](http://model-docs.akenergyinventory.org)